Call for Abstracts

 To secure your presentation in the Program, all presenting authors (oral and poster) must register and pay to attend the Conference.

-For your details to be included in the Conference Program, you will need to have registered by 8 October 2024.
+For your details to be included in the Conference Program, you will need to have registered by ???.
 If you have not registered by this date, we regret that your presentation will then be removed from the program to enable other presenters to take your timeslot.